Menu

 The next morning I spot Asian men outside Orestiada police station being herded into a van: last night’s pickings, being driven to Filakio.
 Some had been caught.
 Others turned themselves in.
 They’ll be fingerprinted, photographed, registered, then released with a paper entitling them to 30 days’ stay in Greece.
 Their struggle to reach a country almost as chaotic as their own seems ironic, until you discover that most plan to move elsewhere in the EU’s Schengen zone, where there are no internal borders.
 However, according to the EU’s Dublin II Regulation, the country in which a migrant arrives is responsible for his asylum application.
 As 80 per cent of Europe’s illegal immigrants arrive through this gateway, many get returned to Greece.

-Photo of a group of young men standing outdoors in casual clothing with fields and a cloudy sky in the background.
+A group of young male migrants standing outdoors in casual clothing with fields and a cloudy sky in the background.

 Life in the balance: a group of migrants on a road outside Evros hoping to get a 30-day visa.
 Photo by Helena Drysdale